floshin/acrolib/training/periodisation.md

-# Acro Periodisation
+# An Approach to Acro Periodisation

 Author: *Flosha, 29.04.2025*
 last update: *28.04.2026*

 In this article I will introduce the general concept of periodisation in strength training and gymnastics.
-Then I will point out a few different approaches or forms of periodisation.
+Then I will point out a few different approaches or forms of periodisation and present my own approach to programming in Acro, which is more or less a traditional approach to training as practiced by traditional coaches, such as my own coach, Galina Sinyaskaya, modified and made gentler slightly with a so-called steady-state protocol.

 ## What is periodisation?